 - One caution: pregnant women shouldn’t have too much cinnamon. ??
 I don’t know how much is too much, but don’t take it in capsule form for sure if you’re expecting.

 *This is great news for my family, as my mother-in-law is a diabetic recovering from heart bypass surgery.
-We’ll try to use more cinnamon in carb-heavy foods especially, because it slows the rate at which the stomach empties after meals, reducing the rise in blood sugar after eating.
+We’ll try to use more cinnamon in carb-heavy foods especially, because it slows the rate at which the stomach empties after meals, reducing the rise in blood sugar after eating – maybe in some gluten-free cinnamon raisin bread.
 Read more here if you’re interested.

 Most supermarket honey is pasteurized (read: heated) in order to save us from bacteria.
 In the process, beneficial enzymes in honey are killed as well.
 If you can find a source of raw honey, especially if it’s local (within 100 miles), get some!
 Around here our health food store and farmer’s market are two great sources, and sometimes you can even find raw honey in a regular grocery store.
 All of the following benefits only apply to raw honey: